Victoriaaguz/Preschool-site/README.md

 # Our School Preschool Website
-A modern, responsive website for Happy Kids Preschool, built with React.
+A modern, responsive website for Our School Preschool, built with React.

 ## About
-The Happy Kids Preschool website is designed to provide information about our preschool, including programs, staff, events, and enrollment details.
+Our School Preschool website is designed to provide information about our preschool, including programs, curriculars, our message/story and contact form.
 It features a responsive design and interactive components to enhance the user experience for parents and visitors.

 The site includes:
 - A homepage with a hero banner and quick navigation.
 - Program details, including curriculum and age groups.
-- Programs the school offers during the year ans seasonal
+- Programs the school offers during the year and seasonal
 - A contact form for inquiries.

 ## Features